grrywlsn/plexify/README.md

 PLEX_LIBRARY_SECTION_ID=your_music_library_section_id

 # Playlist Configuration
+# You can use either or both of these options:

 # Option 1: Set SPOTIFY_USERNAME to fetch all public playlists for a user
 SPOTIFY_USERNAME=your_spotify_username_here

 # Option 2: Comma-separated list of specific Spotify playlist IDs
 SPOTIFY_PLAYLIST_ID=playlist_id_1,playlist_id_2,playlist_id_3

+# Note: If both are set, playlists will be combined and deduplicated

 # Optional: Comma-separated list of playlist IDs to exclude from processing
 # This works with both SPOTIFY_USERNAME and SPOTIFY_PLAYLIST_ID